stefanluth/ProcessCube.Engine.Client.rs/README.md

 ### Library

-When developing an application, you can use the library by adding this package to your project.
+When developing an application, you can use the library by adding this package to your project, i.e.

 ```shell
 cargo add processcube_engine_client